-In the 800s AD, there may have lived 400-1000 residents in Kaupang.
+In the 800s AD, there may have lived somewhere about a thousand residents in Kaupang trading town in Vestfold, Eastern Norway.
 (Drawing: Flemming Bau / norgeshistorie.no)

 The first trading towns in Scandinavia were established at the same time as the first Viking raids took place on the British Isles and the continent: Birka in Sweden, Hedeby and Ribe in Denmark and Kaupang in Norway.

-Excavations confirm that the town was established in the years 780-800 AD, and for unknown reasons was abandoned about year 930.
+Excavations confirm that the town was established in the years 780-800 AD, and for unknown reasons was abandoned about the year 930.

-The inhabitants consisted of a mix of merchants and craftsmen, and Kaupang was one of the first places in Scandinavia where it was bought and sold mass-produced goods.
+The inhabitants consisted of a mix of Viking merchants and craftsmen, and Kaupang was one of the first places in Scandinavia where it was bought and sold mass-produced goods.

 Only Written Source

-New trade patterns in Northern Europe and changed political balance of power in Denmark and Norway were probably important factors.
+New trade patterns in Northern Europe and changed political balance of power in Denmark and Norway were also probably important factors.